pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2022-04-8" />

-**Issue:** [YITH WooCommerce Request a Quote](https://yithemes.com/themes/plugins/yith-woocommerce-request-a-quote/) uses the MPFD library stating in v4.0+ which assumes write access to the site's codebase within it's `wp-content/plugins` directory for caching of PDFs, which is not granted on Test and Live environments on Pantheon by design.
+**Issue:** [YITH WooCommerce Request a Quote](https://yithemes.com/themes/plugins/yith-woocommerce-request-a-quote/) uses the MPFD library which assumes write access to the site's codebase within the `wp-content/plugins` directory.
+The plugin is applicable to the caching of PDFs, which is not granted on Test and Live environments on Pantheon by design.
 For additional details, refer to [Using Extensions That Assume Write Access](/symlinks-assumed-write-access).

 **Solution:** Configure YITH WooCommerce Request a Quote to write files within the standard `wp-content/uploads` path for WordPress (`wp-content/uploads/ywraq_mpdf_tmp`) by adding the following to `functions.php`: